nazstephen/Data-Science/SQL Project/README.md

 - draw conclusions based on each graph and explain the results

 ### Step 5: Testing Hypotheses (Python)
-**project_sql_result_07.csv** — the result of the last query.
+`project_sql_result_07.csv`: The result of the last query.
 It contains data on rides from the Loop to O'Hare International Airport.

 Remember, these are the table's field values:
 - **start_ts** — pickup date and time